Goulash, Hungary's national dish, is pronounced "gooyash"

 Dobos is seven layers of sponge cake, sandwiched with chocolate buttercream, topped with a thin layer of caramel

 The country’s cuisine is a rich blend of Europe, Middle Eastern and Asian food.
 The French lend their influence with goose liver pate, while the seven-layer Dobos cake can rival Austria’s famed Sachertorte for sickly sweet extravagance.

-Food here is abundant and affordable -- a nightmare for weight-watchers, a dream for true foodies.
+Food and drink here is abundant and affordable – a nightmare for weight-watchers, a dream for true foodies.